nighthawk9077/growbox-supervisor-system/README.md

     - Working code
     - Thouroughly tested.
     - Moved time variables to 'config.py'
-    - Added code to set initial hi/low values to current values
+    - Set initial hi/low values to current values
-    - Added code to reset hi/low values every day @ midnight
+    - Reset hi/low values every day @ midnight

+- Date: 19-05-22  Version: 19-05-20-V1B
+    - Creates folder where values saved from the GROWSS app are stored
+    - Renamed FAN_HI_HUMID constant to FAN_ON_HUMID to make more sense
+    - Separate day & nite temp hysteresis for controlling exhaust fan
+    - Humidity hysteresis for controlling exhaust fan
+    - Temp & humidity setpoints for Blynk mobile app
+        - setpoints for temp & humidity control when exhaust fan turns on
+    - Temp & humidity hysteresis for Blynk mobile app
+    - Time when lights are on/off for Blynk mobile app

 ___________________________________________________________________________________________